 Co-operatives Policy provides analysis, advice and support to promote co-operative business innovation and growth in Canada.
-Co-operatives Policy is a new addition to Industry Canada as responsibility for co-operatives transferred from Agriculture and Agri-Food Canada as a result of recommendations in the Report of the Special Committee on Co-operatives.
+Co-operatives Policy is a new addition to Innovation, Science and Economic Development Canada as responsibility for co-operatives transferred from Agriculture and Agri-Food Canada as a result of recommendations in the Report of the Special Committee on Co-operatives.
 With this transfer, the department, already responsible for administering the Canada Cooperatives Act and for co-operative incorporation, now provides a single focal point for co-operatives.
 Responsibility for financial co-operatives remains with Finance Canada.

 - What is a co-operative?

 For general information contact:

 TTY (for hearing impaired): 1-866-694-8389

 - Date modified: